termicoder/termicoder/README.md

 ### User installation

-`pip install termicoder`
+`pip3 install termicoder`
-use sudo -H if required. preferably use pip3 (python3)
+`pip` with sudo if you get a permission error.

 ### Developer installation